Landschlacht railway station

 Landschlacht railway station (Bahnhof Landschlacht) is a railway station in Münsterlingen, in the Swiss canton of Thurgau.
-It is an intermediate stop on the Lake line and is served by local trains only.
+It is an intermediate stop on the Lake line and is served as a request stop by local trains only.
 It is one of three stations in the municipality of Münsterlingen.

 Services

 Landschlacht is served by the S1 of the St. Gallen S-Bahn: